SirFaizdat/SFCore/README.md

 # SFCore
 The core for all of my (SirFaizdat's) plugins.
 Provides the core libraries needed by each of my plugins, which allows for the code to be written more efficiently.

+**This project has been abandoned.** This library is no longer needed due to efforts from other open source projects.

 ## Features
 - JSON serialization system that serializes objects to JSON and back.
 - Custom MC2Web communication system